Tebybee8/MECA482_BallNPlate_Team2/README.md

  **Figure 7:** Linear Equation of Motion of the Ball

- The equation in **Fig. 7** was used later to find the overall mathematical model of our system and assist in defining the necessary proportional and derivative gains to meet our system requirements.
+ The equation in **Fig. 7** was used in the next section to find the overall mathematical model of our system and assist in defining the necessary proportional and derivative gains to meet our system requirements.

 ## 2. Mathematical Model and System Requirements